 The resurfacing is done in conjunction with the overall Village resurfacing program of streets and alleys.
 In 2019 there are three parking lots being completed.
 Landscaping and other lot maintenance or improvements will be handled through joint contracts with Public Works.
 The Village has parking lot standards in the Village Code such as stormwater management, landscape areas, fencing, proper pavement and parking stall markings.
 The Village owned and leased parking lots follow these standards.
-In summer 2019, Parking Lot #100 adjacent to the Lexington Development on Clinton will be reconstructed.
-Costs for this work are shown with the Lexington Development CIP sheet within the Madison Street TIF Fund since the location is within the the TIF limits..
+In 2019, Parking Lot #100 adjacent to the Lexington Development on Clinton will be reconstructed.
+Costs for this work are shown with the Lexington Development CIP sheet.